mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

                 wait()
                 continue
             topology.onServerDescriptionChanged(description)
+            if description.error != Null:
+                # Clear the connection pool only after the server description is set to Unknown.
+                clear connection pool for server

             # Immediately proceed to the next check if the previous response
             # was successful and included the topologyVersion field, or the